 In order to receive fee support grants, a presenting organization must:

-- Be based anywhere in the mid-Atlantic jurisdiction: Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, Virginia, West Virginia and the U.S. Virgin Islands.
+- Be based anywhere in the Mid Atlantic Arts’ grantmaking region: the District of Columbia, Delaware, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, Virginia, West Virginia, and the U.S. Virgin Islands.

 - Be a 501(c)(3) nonprofit organization or a unit of state or local government.
 Units of state or local government must provide a document on official letterhead to confirm status as a government entity.
 Fiscal sponsorship is not permitted for this program.